-Contacts were at an all-time high this quarter, largely due to frequent media updates on flooded roads.
-Media contacts were up 31 percent over this time last year.
-MoDOT has placed more emphasis on a series of quick updates during weather events this year, routing people to the Web site and toll-free number, to keep media and the public informed of breaking news.
+Contacts were at an all-time high this quarter, despite the fact that the winter months are typically a slower period with fewer active projects.
+Media contacts are up 50 percent over this time last year.
+Weather updates were a substantial part of the growth, with several snow and ice events requiring frequent media updates, as well as flooding in March.
+MoDOT placed more emphasis on a series of quick updates during these events, routing people to the website and toll-free number, to keep media and the public informed of breaking news.